Refinancing Your Condo: A Guide

 See If You Qualify

-You may have trouble refinancing your condo if any of the following conditions apply:
+You may have trouble refinancing your condo if various conditions apply, including the following:

 - Your condo is a floating houseboat, a manufactured home or a timeshare.

-- You only have the right to occupy the condo (i.e., you don’t own the space).
+- You only have the right to occupy the condo (for example, you don’t own the space).

 - Your condo operates as a hotel or your condo board has the right to rent out your space for short-term stays.